Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Discussion

 To a lesser extent, interoperability and decision support are also not fully addressed in the selected systems.
-Considering interoperability, we found that only about a third of the systems take advantage of established sensor ontologies such as SAREF.
+Considering interoperability, we found that only 15 of the systems take advantage of established sensor ontologies such as SAREF.
 Neglecting to use such ontologies limits the standardisation and expressiveness of the descriptions of sensors and, importantly, sensor data.
 This results in less effective querying of and reasoning on sensor data, which in turn negatively impacts situation analysis.
-In addition, while some systems incorporate established medical terminologies such as SNOMED CT and ICD, nearly all the systems fail to consider existing health data standards, such as FHIR.
-This can be attributed to the fact that there is a gap in tooling support for Semantic Web representations such as RDF with standards such as FHIR \cite{prudhommeaux_development_2021}.
-However, the lack of these integrations limits the extent to which such systems can use existing health data such as medical records.
+Further, while 20 systems incorporate established medical terminologies such as SNOMED CT and ICD, all but two systems fail to consider existing health data standards.
+This significantly limits their ability to effectively integrate electronic health records and other standardized clinical data sources.

 There is also significant room for improvement in addressing the challenge of decision support.
-While most of the included systems incorporate alerts to warn of hazardous situations, many do not offer recommendations or reminders for medication or lifestyle factors such as diet and exercise.
-Similarly, only a few of the systems report using established medical guidelines, which can help to provide a sound justification for any recommendations made, thereby enhancing the trustworthiness of the systems.
+While 37 of the included systems incorporate alerts to warn of hazardous situations, many do not offer recommendations or reminders for medication or lifestyle factors such as diet and exercise.
+Similarly, only 15 of the systems report using established medical guidelines, clinical workflows, or information from vetted health professional bodies, which can help to provide a sound justification for any recommendations made, thereby enhancing the trustworthiness of the systems.
 However, the most overlooked aspect of decision support remains the human-centered aspect.
 Systems should support users' agency to cognitively engage in decision-making by presenting them with various options and their potential outcomes, and allowing them to be the final decision-makers.
-While some of the selected systems do suggest recommendations, none offer more than one potential option or present their potential outcomes.
+While 29 of the selected systems do suggest recommendations, none offer more than one potential option or present their potential outcomes.